Tackling cancer inequality: Macmillan’s partnership with the Farming Community Network

 “We’re just too busy.
 I can’t get to a GP first thing in the morning.
 By the time I’m free, the practice is closed.”

-How will the Farming Community Network work with Macmillan?
+How the Farming Community Network and Macmillan are working together

 As part of this partnership, FCN will work closely with Macmillan.
 Together, they will provide activities to raise awareness of cancer signs and symptoms.
 They will also create connections to Macmillan's services.

-FCN will use its existing and new networks.
-This will make cancer support more accessible for people in rural areas.
+FCN will use its networks to help make cancer support more accessible for people in rural areas.

 FCN launched their ‘Nip it in the Bud’ campaign to raise awareness risks, signs and symptoms of cancer and to encourage early detection.